eMedicine Specialties > Emergency Medicine > Pediatric

 Nitric oxide has been demonstrated as a major inhibitory nonadrenergic, noncholinergic neurotransmitter in the GI tract, causing relaxation of smooth muscle of the myenteric plexus upon its release.
 Impairment of this neuronal nitric oxide synthase (nNOS) synthesis has been implicated in infantile hypertrophic pyloric stenosis, in addition to achalasia, diabetic gastroparesis, and Hirschsprung disease.

-No specific pattern of inheritance exists.
-It is more common in first-born white males of northern European ancestry and more concordant in monozygotic than dizygotic twins.
-It also has predominance in children of affected parents (as many as 7%).
+No specific pattern of inheritance exists, although there is likely a genetic component to IHPS development.
+It is more common in first-born white males of northern European ancestry and occurs more frequently in monozygotic than dizygotic twins.
+Children of affected parents are also affected at a higher rate (as high as 7%).

 United States